wang11/test/readme.txt

-Git is a good version control system.
+Git is a good good version control system.
-Git is free software.
+Git is free software good under the GPL.